MS-HRM: Master of Science in Human Resources Management

 HBU’s MS-HRM is recognized as being fully aligned with the Society for Human Resource Management’s (SHRM) HR Curriculum Guidebook and Templates.
 Throughout the world, as of October 2015, only 58 MS-HRM programs are acknowledged by SHRM as being aligned with the society’s suggested guidelines.

-The MS-HRM program is cohort-based.
-A new class of students will be admitted each fall semester and will advance through the program together, taking the same courses on the same schedule.
 Students without requisite undergraduate coursework will take leveling courses (12 hours).
 Transcripts will be evaluated for leveling equivalents.
 There are 33 semester hours of core classes.
 Each class meets one night per week.

 Leveling Courses required for students without a BBA: